Huzaifa-Imran/binaryTreeCreator/README.md

 # binaryTreeCreator
-Automatically creates a binary tree or BST with the given strings.
+Automatically creates a binary tree, BST or Expression Tree with the given strings.

 Input the strings with each character spearated by spaces.